xrdocs/software-management/_tutorials/2016-07-27-ipxe-deep-dive.md

 ### DHCPv4

-Using the options above we can configure isc-dhcpd to adequately provide the URI to boot the system, the common statements for the Network and the Pool are shown below:
+Using the options above we can configure isc-dhcpd to adequately provide the URI to boot the system, the common statements for the network and the pool are shown below:

 ```
 ######### Network 172.30.12.0/24 ################